 Watch: A circus elephant runs loose in a Montana town before being recaptured

-An escaped circus elephant was seen weaving through traffic and striding across parking lots in Butte, Mont., on Tuesday, according to videos shared widely on social media.
+An escaped circus elephant named Viola was seen weaving through traffic and striding across parking lots in Butte, Mont., on Tuesday, a getaway that was captured in several videos shared widely on social media.

-Sheriff Ed Lester, with Butte-Silver Bow Law Enforcement, told NPR via email that a circus elephant was apparently "spooked by a vehicle" and briefly escaped before being recaptured by handlers.
+Kristin Parra, a spokesperson for the Carson & Barnes Circus, said Viola was having her routine bath when she was startled by a truck backfiring and ran away.

+Viola crossed a busy street, ducked behind a casino and reportedly began to eat grass before she was returned.

 "The elephant was walking in the street for a block or two but was then loaded into a trailer by circus staff," he said.
 "Glad it ended well and as far as I know the show went on as scheduled!"